opencog/opencog/opencog/eva/README.md

 --------------------
 Below is a summary of the currently scripted behaviors.
-Note that these were diligently hand-crafted; it is meant to be only a rough draft for a more sophisticated system that will incorporate more langauge functions, a better model of the world around it, and itself, a better model of emotional state, as well as automatic learning of new behaviors.
+Note that these were diligently hand-crafted; it is meant to be only a rough draft for a more sophisticated system that will incorporate more language functions, a better model of the world around it, and itself, a better model of emotional state, as well as automatic learning of new behaviors.